sysgears/grain/docs/latest.markdown

 an intuitive and enjoyable task to do.
 The framework provides a complete development mode with reload of changed resources on the fly and website generation mode.

-###Motivation
-After developing several marketing and blogging websites using static website generators we have noticed that much of our time were spent.

 ###Requirements

 To run Grain framework you need [JDK 6 or later](http://www.oracle.com/technetwork/java/javase/downloads/index.html)